-Foreign powers weigh diplomatic moves on Venezuela’s crisis
+Foreign diplomats urge Venezuela’s Maduro to hand over power

-LIMA, Peru (AP) — A coalition that includes more than a dozen Latin American countries is deciding the next steps for handling Venezuela’s deepening crisis as President Nicolas Maduro enters a second term widely rejected as illegitimate.
+LIMA, Peru (AP) — Diplomats from a dozen Latin American countries and Canada on Friday urged President Nicolas Maduro to abstain from being sworn in for a second term and cede power until new elections can be held, saying it is the only way to restore democracy in Venezuela.

-The so-called Lima Group is meeting Friday in Peru’s capital.
-It comes days before Maduro’s Jan.
-10 inauguration to a second, six-year term.
+The strong rebuke from the Lima Group urging Maduro to hand over power to the opposition-controlled National Assembly comes days before his Jan.
+10 inauguration to a six-year term widely rejected as illegitimate.

-A once-wealthy oil nation, Venezuela is in crisis after two decades of socialist rule, marked by mass migration and hyperinflation that make it difficult for people to afford scarce food and medicine.
+Even before announcing its decision, the gathering in Peru’s capital prompted a sharp response from Venezuela’s Foreign Minister Jorge Arreaza, who said the coalition is taking orders directly from U.S. President Donald Trump, which Caracas frequently accuses of spearheading an economic war against the country.

 Most Read Nation & World Stories